 Yesterday the winds were still pretty strong with a small crafts advisory, and so we took the advise of more experienced boaters and stayed put one more day – even though we were ready to be on our way.

 We joined our new friend James for breakfast in the quaint town of St. Simon’s, then returned and bought items at Ace Hardware in town (we always need something else it seems).
-Back at the boat we cleaned and worked on minor projects on the boat and also relax and read.
-Later in the afternoon the wind calmed down – too later for leaving, but not for a wedding!
+Back at the boat we cleaned and worked on minor projects on the boat and also relaxed and read.
+Later in the afternoon the wind calmed down – too late for leaving, but not for a wedding!
 A group on our dock was on the way to the marina gazebo for the small wedding and party.
 Everyone is friendly here – so we knew the story of who was getting married, and that his son was ok with it and that his mom had already remarried, and…

 Oh – the Morningstar Marina was a hot bed of Mainships – the type of boat we have.
 They don’t make Mainships anymore, and they go back to the mid-70s.
 We talked with owners of two live-a-boards Mainships in the marina, and I think 3 others came in besides us.
-(It’s a little clubby feeling I guess).
+(It’s a nice clubby feeling I guess).